Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Control Logic

 \subsection{Spatial and Wave-Selective Switches}

 Spatial and wave-selective switches can use indirect routing in tandem with reconfiguration.
-Indirect routing reduces the need for reconfiguration, but intermediate hops should be chosen among hops that already have a direct connection with the final destination; otherwise, the intermediate hop itself may trigger a reconfiguration.
+Indirect routing reduces the need for reconfiguration, but intermediate destinations should be chosen among destinations that already have a direct connection with the final destination; otherwise, the intermediate destination itself may trigger a reconfiguration.
 The synergy between indirect routing and switch reconfiguration was explored in~\cite{TAGO}.
+Our proposed design based on \acp{AWGR} avoids reconfiguration entirely (Section~\ref{section:available bandwidth}).